 With the cybersecurity industry constantly evolving, it’s important that your business follows new innovations to make sure your data remains secure.
 In not staying up-to-date on current and future trends in cybersecurity and encryption, your company may face serious consequences.

 Cybersecurity typically isn’t a big concern for small business owners.
 On average, these businesses spend less than $500 on cybersecurity products and usually choose consumer-grade security solutions.
 However, the reality is that many small companies end up on the receiving end of ransomware and other hacks.
 According to the Insurance Information Institute, one in 10 small businesses suffer from a cyberattack each year.

-While you may not spend a large amount of money on cybersecurity, cyberattacks are projected to result in $6 trillion in damages by 2021.
+While you may not spend a large amount of money on cybersecurity, cyberattacks are projected to result in $6 trillion in damages by 2021, according to Cybersecurity Ventures.
 Recovering from an incident could cost your small business more money than it would cost to purchase high level security solutions such as firewalls, antivirus software or cybersecurity insurance.

 The Next Big Thing